Succession season 3, episode 5 recap: Mad emperors rock the vote

-The Roy family seems to permanently teeter on the precipice of disaster, but even they looked rattled in the latest episode of Succession.
-The future of the company -- and the entire country -- hung in the balance in a pissing contest between two men who can't even piss by themselves.
+Members of the Roy family seem to permanently teeter on the precipice of disaster, but even they look rattled in the latest episode of HBO's Succession.
+The future of the company -- and the entire country -- hangs in the balance in a pissing contest between two men who can't even piss by themselves.

 Spoilers ahead!